 Facebook Messenger, being the second most used messenger app in the world and the first in America, is the best place to set up a bot.
 In SendPulse, businesses can create Facebook Messenger chatbots to send personalized marketing content to recipients and have conversations with subscribers.
 Set up messenger marketing with SendPulse by following these steps:

 Step 1: Create an account with SendPulse and go to the “Messengers” tab

 If you are not already on SendPulse, sign up.
 If you are already logged in, click “Facebook chatbot” under products.
-Find the “Messengers” tab at the top of the page and click on it.
+Go to “Messengers” tab at the top of the page and click the "Connect channels" button.

 Step 3: Send a test message